mkdocs/mkdocs/docs/user-guide/writing-your-docs.md

 `docs/about.md`.

-The above example will result in two navigation items being created at the top level and with their titles inferred from the contents of the file (or the filename if no title is defined within the file).
-To define a custom title for the pages, the title can be added before the filename.
+The above example will result in two navigation items being created at the top level and with their titles inferred from the contents of the Markdown file or, if no title is defined within the file, of the file name.
+To override the title in the `nav` setting add a title right before the filename.

 ```no-highlight
 nav: